 From a business perspective, groups are subsets, or segments, of all your users.
 Your users are grouped by their attributes, such as their registration status, last active date, department, role, or location.

 From a technical perspective, a group is just a wrapper around a query and some metadata.
 Knowing this comes in handy if you are planning to create custom groups using advanced querying.
 But you may not find this necessary, because SocialChorus automatically creates a number of groups for you.

 Use groups to target the right information to the right people.
 For users to actively follow a program, its information must be meaningful to them.
 Using groups enables you to restrict “noise” in your communications.

 Use groups primarily to target channels and campaigns.

 A channel by default targets all users, but can be defined by the groups who can see the channel.
 For example, you may want to create channels for users by region.
 To target a channel to the right groups:

-- In the Manage screen, from the hamburger menu, select Publish and then Channels.
+- In the Manage section, from the stack icon, select Publish and then Channels.

 If no groups are defined for the channel, every user is included in the channel.

 The process for editing campaigns is the same as for editing channels.
 To target a campaign to the right groups: